jimeh/emacs-builds/README.md

   other dependencies.
 - Includes the [fix-window-role][] and [system-appearance][] patches from the excellent [emacs-plus][] project.
-- Build are creation is transparent and public through the use of GitHub Actions, allowing anyone to inspect git commit SHAs, full source code, and exact commands used to produce a build.
+- Build creation is transparent and public through the use of GitHub Actions, allowing anyone to inspect git commit SHAs, full source code, and exact commands used to produce a build.
 This is especially important right now as builds are not yet signed and notarized.

 [fix-window-role]:
   https://github.com/d12frosted/homebrew-emacs-plus/blob/master/patches/emacs-28/fix-window-role.patch